Nguyephi/video-player-service/README.md

 Created by: [`Philip Nguyen`](https://www.linkedin.com/in/philip-nguyen-333963196/)

-This app is an attempt to replicate the Twitch video player from scratch.
+Dynamically renders custom video player and stream details.

 ## How to run app locally